-All income taxes that are imposed by a state, local or foreign jurisdictions can be deducted subject to a few rules.
+All income taxes that are imposed by a state or local jurisdiction can be deducted, subject to a few rules.
 First, you must itemize your deductions on Schedule A to claim them.
 This means foregoing the standard deduction, which is often more than the total of a taxpayer's itemized deductions for the tax year.
-Don't be penny wise and pound foolish and give the Internal Revenue Service more money than you have to.
-Make sure your total itemized deductions exceed the standard deduction for your filing status so itemizing is worth your while.

-The tax must also be imposed on you personally.
-You can't claim a deduction for income taxes one of your dependents—and in some cases, your spouse – might have paid.
+The tax must be imposed on you personally.
+You can't claim a deduction for income taxes paid on behalf of one of your dependents—and in some cases, even by your spouse.
 You must have paid them during the tax year for which you're filing.

 Eligible expenses that can be deducted as state and local income taxes include:

-- Withholding for state and local income taxes as shown on Form W-2 or Form 1099
+- Withholding for state and local income taxes, as shown on your Form W-2 or Form 1099

-- Estimated tax payments paid during the year
+- Estimated tax payments you made during the year

-- Extension tax payments paid during the year
+- Extension tax payments you made during the year

 - Payments made during the year for taxes that arose in a previous year